deltachat-bot/deltabot-cli-py/README.md

 A progress bar is displayed while the bot is configuring, and logs are pretty-printed.

 For more examples check the [examples](https://github.com/deltachat-bot/deltabot-cli-py/tree/master/examples) folder.

-**Note:** deltabot-cli uses [deltachat-rpc-client](https://pypi.org/project/deltachat-rpc-client) library, check its documentation and examples to better understand how to use deltabot-cli.